-A lot of criteria goes into finding the best cell phone plan to fit your needs.
+Of course, there's more to picking the best cell phone plan than just selecting the cheapest option.
 Beyond just dollars and cents, you need to consider which phones are supported by which wireless carriers and what coverage and data speeds are like in the area where you’ll use your phone the most.
-Throw in frequent plan changes — including multiple tiers of unlimited plans — and it’s a recipe for confusion.
+It also helps to get a plan from a top phone carrier so that your service comes with some solid perks.

 - Best international phone plans: What travelers need to know